AutomateThePlanet/Bellatrix-Documentation/docs/web-automation/extensibility-add-new-element-wait-methods.md

 ---
 Introduction
 ------------
 Imagine that you want to wait for an element to have a specific style.
-First, you need to create a new 'WaitStrategy' class that inheriting the **WaitStrategy** class.
+First, you need to create a new class that inherits the **WaitStrategy** class.

 Example
 -------